ryantxr/SimpleImage/README.md

      - `y` (int) - Vertical offset in pixels.
      - `color` (string|array) - The text shadow color.
- - `$boundary` (array) - If passed, this variable will contain an array with coordinates that surround the text: [x1, y1, x2, y2, width, height].
+ - `$boundary` (array) - If passed, this variable will contain an array with coordinates that surround the text: [left, top, right, bottom, width, height].
 This can be used for calculating the text's position after it gets added to the image.

 Returns a Image object.